ericmadureira/ehri-interface/README.md

-Test interface for EHRI's GraphQL API.
+Interface for EHRI's GraphQL API.

 You can test it and access the data as long as you know the rules, so keep and eye on https://portal.ehri-project.eu/api/graphql